What Are Good Jobs for People With Schizophrenia? | MyDepressionTeam

 • Workstation modifications — Providing assistive technologies or ergonomic adjustments to ensure a comfortable and productive workspace

 Keep in mind that the law doesn’t require your job to make accommodations that would cause “undue hardship” for the employer.
-That’s why it’s important to collaborate with your employer to find solutions that work for you and for them.
+That’s why it’s important to collaborate with your employer to find solutions that work for you and them.

 What To Do When Work Isn’t Working Out

 Employment isn’t always the best option for everyone with schizophrenia.
-Although many people with schizophrenia find strategies to manage their symptoms (and some even go into complete remission), others experience worsening symptoms over time.
+Although many people with the condition find strategies to manage their symptoms (and some even go into complete remission), others experience worsening symptoms over time.
 Work may involve too many stressful situations that set people with schizophrenia or other mental health conditions back.
 In addition, the stigma of having a serious mental illness can affect your employment options when living with schizophrenia.

 “My manager was quite supportive.
 I work in admin with the government, and I was surprised and am grateful that he listened and then asked me what I needed,” shared one member.

-However, if your employer isn’t supportive, it may be time to seek other options.
+If your employer isn’t supportive, it may be time to seek other options.
 Another member offered encouraging words for those who struggle to maintain a job: “Just do the best you can.
 You need to focus on getting better overall.
 You can always get another job if this one doesn’t work out, but you can’t get another brain or another body.
 I know money is going to be an issue if you don’t focus on work, but in the long run, it’s going to be a lot worse if you haven’t improved mentally rather than financially.”

 If your current job isn’t working out, life may be pulling you in a new direction.
-The right job may come along through a small business or supported employment arrangement that suits your needs.
+The right job may come along through a small business or a supported employment arrangement that suits your needs.
 Or, you may find that working just isn’t for you.
 In the meantime, finding hobbies you enjoy, volunteering, and increasing your skills through job training can open you up to new opportunities and experiences.

 Talk With Others Who Understand

-On MyDepressionTeam — the social network for people with mental health disorders and their loved ones — more than 144,000 members from around the world come together to ask questions, offer support and advice, and connect with others who understand life with depression, schizophrenia, and other mental health issues.
+On MyDepressionTeam — the social network for people with mental health disorders and their loved ones — more than 146,000 members from around the world come together to ask questions, offer support and advice, and connect with others who understand life with depression, schizophrenia, and other mental health issues.

 Andrew Turner, M.D. completed medical school at Creighton University School of Medicine.
 Learn more about him here.